Dental Bridges Cottonwood Heights

 Bridge the Gap Between Teeth Today

 For many people, just losing one tooth is bad enough.
 The resulting gap can look unsightly and cause oral health issues.
 Needless to say, then, it’s easy to feel stumped when you’re missing several adjacent teeth.
-Fortunately, there is a solution for that particular problem: dental bridges!
+Fortunately, there is a solution for that particular problem: dental bridges in Cottonwood Heights!
 Dr. Hansen at White Peak Dental provides these appliances to restore smiles beautifully.
 To learn more about how they could help you, just keep reading or call our office to book a visit.

 What is a Dental Bridge?

-Put simply, a dental bridge is a kind of fixed dental restoration.
-Made to replace several adjacent teeth, it consists of materials fused to either side of a replacement tooth.
-The added elements ensure it stays secure.
+Put simply, a dental bridge is a fixed dental restoration made to replace several adjacent teeth.
+It consists of two dental crowns fused to either side of anywhere between one and four replacement teeth.

 Generally, the best dental bridge candidates have: